 Residual stress is the internal stress distribution locked into a material.
 These stresses are present even after all external loading forces have been removed.
 They are a result of the material obtaining equilibrium after it has undergone plastic deformation.

-Applied stress is generated inside a material due to an external load. (often measured with a strain gauge).
+Applied stress is generated inside a material due to an external load (often measured with a strain gage).
 Residual stress is present inside the material regardless of loading.
 The total stress experienced by the material at a given location within a component is equal to the residual stress plus the applied stress.

 TOTAL STRESS = RESIDUAL STRESS + APPLIED STRESS